awsdocs/aws-parallelcluster-user-guide/doc_source/networking.md

 Both of these configurations require a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an internal PROXY to enable web access for compute instances\.

-## AWS ParallelCluster in a Single Private Subnet Connected Using AWS Direct Connect<a name="aws-parallelcluster-in-a-single-private-subnet-connected-using-direct-connect"></a>
+## AWS ParallelCluster in a single private subnet connected using AWS Direct Connect<a name="aws-parallelcluster-in-a-single-private-subnet-connected-using-direct-connect"></a>

 ![\[Private AWS ParallelCluster with AWS Direct Connect\]](http://docs.aws.amazon.com/parallelcluster/latest/ug/images/networking_private_dx.jpg)